 Typically, unless you use a big printer like Vistaprint, an order for a set of 250 business cards on plain 300 gsm stock could set you back around $60 – $80.
 Vistaprint’s prices start from a ridiculously low $19.00 for very basic, one-side 4 colour cards.
 They are big on internet marketing to the point of spamming our email inbox with continuous offers.
 You will discover often that the order you just put in has been superseded with a better deal than you had before you paid.
 This tactic is designed to get you to make your own value-added purchase, but personally it leaves me feeling a bit deflated to know that I have to spend more to reduce the expense!

 You can get some very cheap printing by ordering online from overseas, but communication can be limiting, especially if the overseas company does not have anyone there who speaks english reasonably well – and would you want a printer, who doesn’t speak english has their first language, to be printing your material?

 It makes sense to support your local printer.
-If we support our local business, we support the community that we call home and we all help to sustain it and make it grow – because, what goes around, comes around – and we’re all in it together.
+If we support our local business, we support the community that we call our home and we all help to sustain it and make it thrive – because, what goes around, comes around – and we’re all in it together.